jaak072/Olympic-Game-Quiz/README.md

-# Olympic-Game-Quiz
+# Olympic Game Quiz
-A CLI quiz app.
-On the Topic of Olympics Game.
+A CLI app built with nodeJS.
+You can send this to your friends and find out who really knows more about Olympics.